How to Love People You Don’t Like

 Jews just didn’t like Samaritans.
 They thought they were better than Samaritans; even the religious leaders felt this way.
 Jesus had a way of shaking up everyone’s preconceived ideas of what the law was all about.

-For instance, He once told His followers that they had been taught to love their neighbor and hate their enemies, but they actually had it all wrong.
+For instance, He once told His followers that they had been taught by some leaders to love their neighbor and hate their enemies, but they actually had it all wrong.
 God intended for them to love their enemies, too.

 “If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your brothers, what are you doing more than others?
 Do not even pagans do that?”Matthew 5:45-47

-Friends, Jesus didn’t let us off the hook with just loving the people we like.
+Friends, Jesus didn’t let us off the hook with only loving the people we like.
 He said to love everyone.
 So how?
-How are we supposed to love people we would rather not even be around?
+How are we supposed to love people we really don’t like?

 Whatever the reason, God is showing me that we must choose to love.
 Love is not a fuzzy, warm feeling.
 Love is deciding that we will treat someone with respect and honor, seeking to understand their perspective even if we don’t agree.

 “No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.
 We know that we live in him and he in us, because he has given us his Spirit.”1 John 4:12-13

 Guess what?
 We can’t love apart from the Spirit of God living in us and making His love complete in us.
 I don’t have it in me to love some people.
 When people are rude, disrespectful, or hurt us or someone we love, our human capacity to love them will always fall short of the kind of genuine love God calls us to.